beckym223/manual_work/E6_long_edited.md

 worked.
 Here, attention focussed on rent- seeking (Krueger, 1974) as a by-product of protection (and, indeed, as a user of resources
-26 See Ronald I. McKinnon (1966), who provided the first demonstration of this important proposition at the  time.
-27 They did not, in principle, have to be partial equilib- rium estimates if shadow prices were known and used in calculations.
-In practice, however, that was seldom feasible.
-28 For an exposition of the development of these models into the 1970's, see Kemal Dervis et al. (1982).
-29 See the survey in Bhagwati (1969).

 ### ---Economics-1997-0-10.txt---